lukenew2/crypto_automation_system/README.md

   - Lambda ARN: arn:aws:lambda:us-west-2:12345:function:crpyto_bot-prod
   - Rest API URL: https://abcd.execute-api.us-west-2.amazonaws.com/api/
 ```
+Make note of the Rest API URL.
+You will need it to setup TradingView to send alerts to your application.

 If you need to delete your application for whatever reason you can run `chalice delete --stage prod`:
 ```bash
 $ chalice delete --stage prod
 Deleting Rest API: abcd4kwyl4